Available for pre-order here. Enter discount code KU20 to get 20% off (valid until 31/3/23). Author-read audio book available here.

 The answer I came up with was shocking, and (second confession) hard for even me to believe it.
 But, as Charles Fort wrote, the products of our minds should not be subject matter for belief.
 In a realm in which subjectivity has been hijacked and weaponized (the Kubrickon), the evidence must speak for itself.

-The Kubrickon: The Cult of Kubrick, Attention Capture, and the Inception of AI is due out in March 2023 from Aeon Books.
+The Kubrickon: The Cult of Kubrick, Attention Capture, and the Inception of AI is due out in March 2023 (& now available for pre-order) from Aeon Books.
 It’s described by the publishers as follows:

-The Kubrickon: The Cult of Kubrick, Attention Capture, and the Inception of AI will be available for pre-order soon.
+The Kubrickon: The Cult of Kubrick, Attention Capture, and the Inception of AI is available for pre-order here.
+The author-read audio book is available here.
 If you would like to receive an advance PDF (or a hard copy if you are have a big enough audience) to review the book or interview its author, contact me at jasun [@] protonmail [dot] com.